polkadot-fellows/RFCs/text/0103-introduce-core-index-commitment.md

 ## Ergonomics

-Parachain that use elastic scaling must send the separator empty message followed by the `UMPSignal::OnCore` only after sending all of the UMP XCM messages.
+Parachain that use elastic scaling must send the separator empty message followed by the `UMPSignal::SelectCore` only after sending all of the UMP XCM messages.

 ## Compatibility

+### Versioning

+At this point there is a simple way to determine the version of the receipt, by testing for zeroed reserved bytes in the descriptor.
+Supporting future changes will require a `u8` version field to be introduced in the reserved space.
+We consider the current version to be 0 and the version check implicitly done when checking for reserved space to be zeroed.

 ### Runtime
 The first step is to remove collator signature checking logic in the runtime, but keep the node side collator signature